yumium/privacy-assistant-skill/curriculum/controls/PHI-HUEBUL-296608048-third-party-integration.md

-Disable in app for MyFitnessPal and other integrations
+You can disable in app for MyFitnessPal and other integrations (details omitted in this demo)